Nevss1/Exercises/README.md

-# Exercises

- Exercícios práticos em python!

- ## Subheader
- eaeeeee
+# OBI/Gemeral Exc. in python

+ Practical exercises in python!